pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 This index stores the document IDs of the rows that have null values for the column.

 {% hint style="danger" %}
-Although storing null handling can be enabled after data has been ingested, data ingested before this mode is enabled will not store the null index and therefore it will be treated as not null.
+Although null storing can be enabled after data has been ingested, data ingested before this mode is enabled will not store the null index and therefore it will be treated as not null.
 {% endhint %}